Welcome to the community discussion forum for the the NExSS Exoplanet Biosignatures Workshop-Without-Walls!

 The workshop was held as a series of online participatory state-of-the-science review sessions during June 13-July 15, 2016, and an in-person meeting including video-conferencing participation in Seattle, WA, July 27-29, 2017.
 The culmination of these meetings is a set of 5 review papers on the science, technology, and future of remote searches for signs of life on exoplanets.
 To ensure broad interdisciplinary input, the international scientific community was widely solicited to participate in the writing of these manuscripts.
 It is intended that they will serve as in-depth references to inspire students to senior researchers in research topics to further the search for life outside the Solar System.
 These papers will be published as products of the Exoplanet Exploration Program Analysis Group (ExoPAG) Study Analysis Group 16 (SAG16).

-Before final publication, we are posting the drafts for a 3-week community comment period May 16 - June 9, 2017, links below.
-You may view the papers and discussions without login.
+Drafts of the papers were posted for a 3-week community comment period May 16 - June 9, 2017.
+The final articles have now been published Open Access, links below.
+You may view the discussions without login.
 To post comments, please login or register here.

 Shawn Domagal-Goldman, shawn.goldman *at* nasa.gov